Choose your language

 3. Make sure it matches the subnet of your iPad.

 If the printer is on a different VLAN or Guest Wi-Fi, it might be isolated from the main network.
-To fix this, move the printer and iPad to the same VLA
+To fix this, move the printer and iPad to the same VLA.

 How to ensure printer security and user authentication

 As with any kind of network printing, BYOD print security is no joke.
 It doesn’t matter whether you’re printing from an iPad or a computer, you need to follow all the usual print security measures : user authentication, multi-factor authentication, secure print release and end-to-end encryption, both in transit and at rest.
-We’ve written about print security before ( extensively ) so make sure you read up before building your own BYOD print network.
-For secure printing across a BYOD landscape, check out this article .

 Managing jobs and monitoring usage

 Enabling easy iPad printing is great, but the end result tends to be a lot of iPad printing (go figure).
-For small organisations, this isn’t usually a problem.
-But for SMEs and above, you really need to invest in some good print management and monitoring tools to keep your print activity (and budgets) under control.
-With good print management software, you can set up print quotas for individual users and easily monitor activity to prevent unauthorised iPad printing.
+For small organizations, this isn’t usually a problem.
+But for SME/SMBs and larger, you really need to invest in good print management and monitoring tools to keep your print activity (and budgets) under control.

 Troubleshooting common iPad printing issues

 There are three common problems when it comes to printing from an iPad: either your device can’t find the printer, the iPad prints slowly (or only prints part of the document), or your iPad shows the “No AirPrint Printers Found” error.
-Let’s tackle them one by one:

 iPad can’t find printer